MaxVer01/DataWrangling_Lab2_Group10/README.md

 # DataWrangling_Lab2_Group10
-Repository for the Assessments of Data Wrangling
+Repository for the Assignment of Data Wrangling

 This repository is intended for sharing and collaborating on our project files.